 A form of Heroic Sacrifice where, when a villain fires a weapon at someone and another character leaps into the path of the bullet, receiving the injury instead.

-Time will often slow to a crawl, and the shielded one will often shout a Big "NO!".
+Time often slows to a crawl, and the shielded one will shout a Big "NO!".
 The leaper will then have a scene where they weeping-ly tell the character how important they are before losing consciousness, while cradled in the arms of the survivor.
-Sometimes they get better, sometimes not, but it's close, either way.
+Sometimes they get better, sometimes hey don't, but it's close, either way.
 Usually results in tears and/or an angry How Dare You Die on Me! moment, especially if the person they took the bullet for loved them in any way.
-A More Hero than Thou dispute may result, even though it's obviously too late.
+A More Hero Than Thou dispute may result, even though it's obviously too late.

 This may be a minor character protecting a major one, or sometimes a villain will do this following a Heel-Face Turn, in which case they're probably not going to pull through.

 This turns into a Diving Save if the rescuer pushes the victim out of the way without being hit by the shot.
 Can be done with any other projectiles: a common gag is to do it with something utterly harmless, and really ham up the shot.For some reason, the Big Bad rarely succeeds at any attempt to empty the next bullet into his original intended target.
 Nor will the diver not get there in time to stop the bullet, or the bullet continue through the diver to the original target.
 Considering how much could theoretically go wrong with this trope, it's almost surprising how (relatively) rarely it gets played with.